 - Don’t put your rope and equipment in a space (either one designated for floor work or under an anchor point) and then walk away and not actually tie for a while.

 - Similarly, don’t monopolize a space.
 Unless you are sure no one is waiting, give someone else a chance after each interaction.
-In general, 30 minutes in a space is considered appropriate.

 - Watch your rope ends.
 Often, public play means closer quarters, so be careful not to throw your rope into other people’s scenes or to hit those nearby with your rope.

 - Once your interaction is complete and there’s been a reasonable amount of time for immediate aftercare (if necessary), gather your rope and equipment and move to the side.
 In general, don’t sit and re-wrap your rope in the play space … do that elsewhere so that others can use the space.
 If extended aftercare is needed, also find a way to move elsewhere to continue that.